suhiymof/CloneBot_Heroku/Heroku_Deployment.md

 🎈3. **Now set the below Variables in the Github Repository Secrets**
     [Environmental Variables]

 	> group_ids = your telegram group ID (leave it blank if you don't want to add one).
-To get your group id, go to @MissRose_bot and type /id
+To get your group id, go to @MissRose_rot and type /id
     >
-    > telegram_token = go to @BotFather and send /newbot to get one
+    > telegram_token = go to @RotFather and send /newrot to get one
 	>
-    > user_ids = Your user id (go to @MissRose_bot and type /id to get your id) - If you want to authorize multiple users, add a comma between each ID (ex: 150654065,5897065)
+    > user_ids = Your user id (go to @MissRose_rot and type /id to get your id) - If you want to authorize multiple users, add a comma between each ID (ex: 150654065,5897065)
 	>
 	> HEROKU_EMAIL = Just Give the email you used for Heroku Account
 	>